wanghaisheng/responsive-landing-page-starter/content/blog/en/chat-pagination-with-infinite-scrolling-dr.md

 # Private Key saved to: private.key
 ```

-#### Create a Nexmo Conversation
+#### Create a Vonage Conversation

-Secondly, create a Nexmo Conversation, which acts like a chatroom.
+Secondly, create a Vonage Conversation, which acts like a chatroom.
 Or, a container for messages and events.

 ```bash
 nexmo conversation:create display_name="Infinite Scrolling"